Meet Me at Dawn

 18th & Union, Seattle WA

 After a boating accident, two women wash up on a distant shore.
 They look for a path home, but discover that this unfamiliar land is not what it seems.
 Loosely inspired by the myth of Orpheus and Eurydice, Zinnie Harris' Meet Me at Dawn is a tenderly lyrical and utterly modern fable exploring the mystery of grief and the triumph of everyday love.

 An 85-minute symphony of loss, longing, and occasional wild comedy...a 21st century classic. -The Scotsman

 This production of Meet Me at Dawn closed on April 8, 2023.

 Jennifer Faulkner and Jordi Montes

 Kwame Braun, projection designer

 Amy Gang, assistant director

-Meet Me at Dawn was first presented at the Traverse Theatre, Edinburgh, as part of the Edinburgh International Festival, on 4 August 2017.
-This is the play's US premiere.
+Meet Me at Dawn was first presented at the Traverse Theatre, Edinburgh, as part of the Edinburgh International Festival, on August 4, 2017.

 About the playwright